 However, a lack of any one or more of the following soon puts the brakes on and stalls the whole process: job description, agreement of salary structure, clarity of reporting lines, availability of interviewers and headcount sign-off.

-Of course, the whole process can be further exacerbated by having to commence the search activity from the beginning again because your preferred candidate has been snapped up by a competitor in the meantime.
+Of course, the whole process can be further undermined by having to commence the search activity from the beginning again because your preferred candidate has been snapped up by a competitor in the meantime.

 Therefore, we would advise that before you embark on any recruitment drive, ensure that all of the above points have been duly considered and managed.